synnaxlabs/synnax/console/CONTRIBUTING.md

 If you make a change to an upstream dependency, you will need to rebuild it in order for the changes to reflect in the development server.
-For more information on this process, see the [Typescript Build Guide](../docs/tech/typescript/build.md).
+For more information on this process, see the [TypeScript Build Guide](../docs/tech/typescript/build.md).

 In Console, it's particularly common to make a change to [pluto](../pluto/README.md), rebuild it, and see that change reflected in Console.